 Are You Getting Enough?

 A simple blood test can determine whether you are getting enough vitamin D in your diet.
 In general, younger people have higher levels than older people and males have more than females.
-According to Mankie, the following other groups may not get enough vitamin D:
+The following other groups may not get enough vitamin D:

 - Breastfed infants